-1.61 Evaluation and Treatment
+1.63 Evaluation and Treatment

-"Evaluation and Treatment" means services provided for individuals who pose an actual or imminent danger to self, others, or property due to a mental illness, or who have experienced a marked decline in their ability to care for self-due to the onset or exacerbation of a psychiatric disorder.
+"Evaluation and Treatment" means services provided for Individuals who pose an actual or imminent danger to self, others, or property due to a mental illness, or who have experienced a marked decline in their ability to care for self-due to the onset or exacerbation of a psychiatric disorder.
 Services are provided in freestanding inpatient residential (non-hospital/non-Institution for Mental Disease (IMD) facilities) licensed and certified by DOH to provide medically necessary evaluation and treatment to the Individual who would otherwise meet hospital admission criteria.

-1.62 Evaluation and Treatment Facility
+1.64 Evaluation and Treatment Facility

-"Evaluation and treatment facility" means any facility which can provide directly, or by direct arrangement with other public or private agencies, emergency evaluation and treatment, outpatient care, and timely and appropriate inpatient care to persons suffering from a mental disorder, and which is licensed or certified as such by DOH.
+"Evaluation and Treatment Facility" means any facility which can provide directly, or by direct arrangement with other public or private agencies, emergency evaluation and treatment, outpatient care, and timely and appropriate inpatient care to persons suffering from a behavioral health disorder and who are at risk of harm or are gravely disabled, and which is licensed or certified as such by DOH.
 (RCW 71.05.020)

-1.63 Evidence-Based Practices
+1.65 Evidence-Based Practices

 "Evidence-Based Practices" means a program or practice that has been tested where the weight of the evidence from review demonstrates sustained improvements in at least one outcome.

 "Evidence-based" also means a program or practice that can be implemented with a set of procedures to allow successful replication in Washington and, when possible, is determined to be cost-beneficial.

-1.64 External Entities (EE)
+1.66 External Entities (EE)